ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

   }

-As modified from above, the last Chapter instruction is work for cpu032I and the added instructions is for cpu032II.
-The llc will generate cpu032I cmp, jeq, ..., instructions when `llc -mcpu=cpu032I` while `llc -mcpu=cpu032II` will generate slt, beq when meet "if else", "while" and "for" flow control statements.
+As modified as listed above, the last Chapter instructions are work for cpu032I and the added instructions is for cpu032II.
+The llc will generate cpu032I cmp, jeq,
+..., instructions when `llc -mcpu=cpu032I` while `llc -mcpu=cpu032II` will
+generate slt, beq when meet "if else", "while" and "for" flow control statements.